-Rates of rectal cancer have quadrupled in those under age 24 in the past decade in the U.S. and Iran and risen rapidly in the U.K, Egypt, and Brazil.
-One recent study asserts that these increases could, in part, be associated with radical changes in exposures to cell phone radiation due to devices kept close to the body for extended periods of time.
+Rates of rectal cancer have quadrupled in those under age 24 in the past decade in the U.S. and Iran and risen rapidly170 in the U.K, Egypt, and Brazil.
+One recent study171 asserts that these increases could, in part, be associated with radical changes in exposures to cell phone radiation due to devices kept close to the body for extended periods of time.
 More and more children and young adults keep transmitting smartphones with their multiple antennas that are constantly updating apps next to their abdomens inside their tight clothing for hours a day, along with a wireless earpiece in their ear.
 Thus, although speaking directly into phones has declined, close proximity to their radiation has not.

 What makes the potential connection between colorectal cancer increases and cell phone exposures especially plausible is an experimental study showing that colon and rectal cells are exquisitely sensitive to non-ionizing radiation like that emitted by phones today.
 Moreover, exposure to non-ionizing mobile phone radiation can lead to effects on treated colon tissues of rats similar to those observed from ionizing 3Gy gamma radiation.
-Mokarram et al. reported that epigenetic patterns of the estrogen receptor (ER $\alpha$ ) after exposure to ionizing radiation paralleled those occurring after non-ionizing exposure to RFR.
-Using biomarkers that have previously been established to signal damaging exposures, they further found that methylation patterns may constitute an important validated biomarker of exposure to radiofrequency radiation that has the potential to play a role in the expression and promotion of colorectal cancer.
+Mokarram et al. 172 reported that epigenetic patterns of the estrogen receptor (ER α) after exposure to ionizing radiation paralleled those occurring after non-ionizing exposure to RFR.
+Using biomarkers that have previously been established to signal damaging exposures, they further found that methylation patterns may constitute an important validated biomarker of exposure radiofrequency radiation that has the potential to play a role in the expression and promotion of colorectal cancer.
+172 might be responsible for the recent increase in the incidence of thyroid insufficiency and cancer in the general population.